manips-sai-org/sai2-model/README.md

 cmake .. && make -j8
 cd ../..
 ```
- * Then you can make sai2-model from the base directory
+ * Then you can make sai-model from the base directory
 ```
 mkdir build
 cd build